gautamkhaire/Say-It-Right/README.md

-## Say It Right!
+## Say-It-Right!
-Say It Right! is a comprehensive language learning platform.
+Say-It-Right! is a comprehensive language learning platform.
 Improve your **Speaking and Pronounication** skills using our platform.

 💡 TECHFIESTA - An International Hackathon: Problem Statement: 3003 Language Learning Support - "Build a system that assists language learners in improving their speaking and pronunciation skills."